NeuroCoderZ/holograms.media/docs/EN/ProjectOverview/Roadmap.md

 ### Q4 2025 (October - December)

-**Development of First Specialized Tria Bots:**
+**Development of First Specialized Tria Agents:**

-*Goal:* Create and integrate basic versions of GestureBot and MemoryBot on the FastAPI backend.
+*Goal:* Create and integrate basic versions of GestureAgent and MemoryAgent on the FastAPI backend.
 *Key tasks:*
-    *   GestureBot: Basic interpretation of gestures from chunks.
+    *   GestureAgent: Basic interpretation of gestures from chunks.
-    *   MemoryBot: Implement RAG using PostgreSQL+pgvector for searching saved chunks/knowledge.
+    *   MemoryAgent: Implement RAG using PostgreSQL+pgvector for searching saved chunks/knowledge.
-    *   Integrate bots via the Tria coordination service on FastAPI backend.
+    *   Integrate agents via the Tria coordination service on FastAPI backend.
 *Result:* First meaningful Tria reactions to user gestures.

 **Prototyping Absolute Zero Reasoning (AZR) for Tria:**